Skip to content

 For the complete compliance matrix with implementation details, see the Reference page.

-Supported Versions & End-of-Life Policy
+Versions & End-of-Life Policy

-AI-Bridge for Cisco UC follows a calendar-based versioning scheme: vYYYYMM (e.g., v202604 for the April 2026 release).
+AI-Bridge for Cisco UC follows a calendar-based versioning scheme: vYYYYMM (e.g., v202606 for the June 2026 release).

 Current release status: